clerk/javascript/.changeset/short-otters-return.md

 "@clerk/astro": patch
 ---

-Add custom OAuth flow component for Astro and React
+Introduce `<AuthenticateWithRedirectCallback/>` as an Astro and as a React component